cran-task-views/MachineLearning/MachineLearning.md

     (similar to trees) with linear regression models in the terminal leaves, instance-based corrections and boosting.
 The
-    `r pkg("C50")` package can fit C5.0 classification trees, rule-based models, and boosted versions of these.\
+    `r pkg("C50")` package can fit C5.0 classification trees, rule-based models, and boosted versions of these.
+    `r pkg("pre")` can fit rule-based models for a wider range of response variable types.\
     Two recursive partitioning algorithms with unbiased variable selection and statistical stopping criterion are implemented in package `r pkg("party")` and